 Elizabeth Donnelly, Chief Executive Officer of WES, which organises the awards, said: “Once again WES is delighted to celebrate the achievements of women engineers.

 “It is a joy that so many innovative women are making a difference to our everyday lives and working to mitigate the impact that engineering has on the environment.”

 Professor Iuorio believes the Top 50 award plays an important role in demonstrating to schoolgirls and female students the breadth of engineering, and that women can achieve important and influential positions in the industry.

 “The Top 50 Women in Engineering awards are important in helping to create role models for other female engineers and for students and schoolgirls who are considering studying the subject and entering the profession,“ she said.

 “It shows women are playing a key part in designing, developing, building and operating the solutions that will reduce the major problems facing the world.”

 With a degree in architecture and PhD in structural engineering, Professor Iuorio started her research career at MIT in the US and has published more than 100 scientific papers.
 She is a qualified architect in both the UK and Italy.

-Fore more details or to talk to professor Iuorio, please contact David Lewis in the press office at the University of Leeds: email@example.com
+Fore more details or to talk to professor Iuorio, contact David Lewis in the Press Office at the University of Leeds by email on email@example.com.

 Top image: courtesy of Professor Iuorio